aplotor/ttv-favorites/README.md

 # ttv-favorites
 <!-- # [ttv-favorites]() -->

-star followed channels to add them to a "favorite channels" list in the sidebar
+star followed channels to add them to a "favorite channels" section in the sidebar

 <br/>